-A healthy diet will lower the risk of heart disease and stroke.
-High-fat content from the foods we eat builds up within the walls of blood vessels, narrowing them (atherosclerosis).
-The effect of this is gradually and can start from an early age advancing over time.
-In some cases, atherosclerosis results in insufficient blood, reaching the heart leading to angina.
+A heart-healthy diet will lower the risk of heart disease and stroke.
+This is because high-fat content from the foods we eat builds up within the walls of blood vessels, narrowing them (atherosclerosis).
+This effect is gradual and can start from an early age advancing over time.
+In some cases, atherosclerosis results in insufficient blood, reaching the heart and leading to angina.

-Heart friendly foods include:
+Heart-friendly foods include:

-- Fruits, vegetables and whole grains
+- Fruits, vegetables, and whole grains

 - Healthy protein foods such as seeds, nuts, and legumes

 - Red meat should be eaten at most three times a week.
 The healthiest choice of red meat is lean meat.

 - Heart-healthy cooking oils include olive, avocado, seeds, and nut oils.

 - For flavoring foods, you should avoid salt and use herbs and spices.